How car dealerships may violate the TCPA by sending unsolicited text messages

 - 2020 – Oklahoma dealerships: Agreed to an $850,000 settlement after consumers claimed they received illegal promotional texts.

-- 2020 – two joint dealerships: Faced a class action for allegedly bombarding consumers with spam texts and calls, leading to added phone charges and inconvenience.
+- 2020 – Two joint dealerships: Faced a car dealership lawsuit for allegedly bombarding consumers with spam texts and calls, leading to added phone charges and inconvenience.

 - 2019 – Florida Ford dealership: Agreed to pay $4.8 million to resolve claims it harassed consumers with repeated text messages and calls.